Jock Itch

 What are the symptoms?

-- A rash is on the groin, skin folds, inner thighs, or buttocks.
-The rash usually does not occur on the scrotum or penis.
+• A rash on the groin, skin folds, inner thighs, or buttocks.

 How is it diagnosed?